tambanivohitra007/divineDevotion/README.md

 ## 📖 Usage

+1.  **Select Content Type:** Choose between generating a "Devotion" or a "Faith & Learning Idea" using the tabs.
-1.  **Enter a Topic:** In the input field, type a topic for which you'd like a devotional (e.g., "Faith", "Hope", "Love").
+2.  **Enter a Topic:** In the input field, type a topic relevant to your selected content type.
+    *   For Devotions: e.g., "Finding peace in hardship", "Gratitude".
+    *   For Faith & Learning Ideas: e.g., "Teaching biology through a faith lens", "Ethics in computer science".
-2.  **Generate Devotional:** Click the "Generate" button.
-The AI will create a devotional based on your topic.
+3.  **Generate Content:** Click the "Generate" button.
+The AI will create content based on your input.
-3.  **View and Read:** The generated devotional text and relevant Bible verses will be displayed.
+4.  **View and Read:** The generated text (and relevant Bible verses for devotions) will be displayed.
-4.  **Save Devotional:** If you like the devotional, click the "Save" button to store it in your browser.
+5.  **Save Content:** If you like the generated piece, click the "Save" button to store it.
-5.  **View Saved Devotions:** Access your saved devotionals in the "Saved Devotions" section.
+6.  **View Saved Content:** Access your saved items in the sidebar.
+You can search and filter them.
-6.  **Toggle Theme:** Use the theme toggle button (usually a sun/moon icon) to switch between light and dark modes.
-Your preference will be saved.
+7.  **Toggle Theme:** Use the theme toggle button (sun/moon icon) to switch between light and dark modes.
+8.  **Share:** Use the "Share" button to share the current content.
+9.  **PWA Installation:** If your browser supports it, you may be prompted to install Divine Devotion as an app.

 ## 🤝 Contributing